-What is the maximum amount I can send?
+What is the maximum amount I can send with USPS?

-What currencies can I send using the Sure Money program?
+What currencies can I send using Sure Money (DineroSeguro)?

-If sending funds to Ecuador, El Salvador, Nicaragua or Peru, your transaction will be processed in US Dollars.
-All other transfers will take place in the local currency of the country you are transferring funds to.
+If sending funds to Ecuador, El Salvador, Nicaragua or Peru, your transaction is processed in US dollars.
+All other transfers are in the local currency of the country you’re transferring funds to.

-What fees apply to a Sure Money transfer?
+What fees apply to Sure Money (DineroSeguro) transfer?

 Where can the funds I send to Mexico be collected from?

-You can send your funds through three Mexican providers, each of which offers several convenient locations for money collection.
-Banco BanCoppel offers 2,564 collection points, Elektra Mexico has 568 collection points, and Telecom provides 1,566 collection points where your recipient can pick up the cash you send.
+You can send your funds through three Mexican providers, each offering several convenient locations for money collection.
+Banco BanCoppel offers 2,564 collection points, Elektra Mexico has 568 collection points and Telecom provides 1,566 collection points for your recipient to pick up the cash you send.

 Can I replace a lost or stolen money order?

 Yes.
-Lost or stolen international money orders can be replaced, but this will incur a $6.10 processing fee.
+Lost or stolen international money orders can be replaced, but doing so incurs a $6.10 processing fee.